spotfiresoftware/SDS-R-Connector/README.md

 If the conf file is in a different directory, simply specify the desired path.

 7. Note that you can change certain parameters of the Akka R server in the config file.
-For example, you can choose
+For example, you can choose the server to run on a port different than 2553, and the client to run on a port different than 2552.
+In fact, you could remove the client section altogether.
+The minimal server configuration serves as the default.

 Final Notes
 -----------